|

 You are welcome to contact our NTP server to update your computer clock.
 To use the public NTP service, send me a message on the form below to let us know you're using our NTP server.
 Be sure to include your IP address or address range.
 Please see the first question below for conditions.

 Ideally, please reference our NTP time server by name, ntp.drydog.com.
-If you must use a number, that number is now 207.211.160.111 (subject to change).
+If you must use an IP address (not recommended), the IPv4 and IPv6 addresses (which point to the same host) are currently:

 You can also contact us by using on the form below.